DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 **7. Upgrade to Premium**

-If you like Meddicc score and want to use it for more than 5 Deal, you can upgrade convinently from the own app.
+If you like Meddicc Score and want to use it for more than 5 deals, you can upgrade easily from the own app.

 ![Ugrade](../../assets/images/guide5.png)